 Dealing with Violent, Threatening, or Worrisome Behaviour at McGill

-Article 5 (a and b) of the Code of Student Conduct and Disciplinary Procedures state that:
+Article 5 (a and b) of the Policies of Student Conduct and Disciplinary Procedures state that:

 “(a) No student shall, by action, threat, or otherwise, knowingly obstruct University activities, University activities include but are not limited to, teaching, research, studying, administration, public service. (b) Disruption which occurs during the teaching of a course or the conduct of research may be treated as an academic offence under the provisions of Article 19.”

 Article 19 states: “No student shall, by action, threaten or otherwise, knowingly cause a disturbance which obstructs teaching and/or research activities.”